Growth of the analytic rank of modular elliptic curves over quintic extensions: Galois embedding problems

-The homomorphism $\gamma$ need not be surjective, but still defines a non-trivial extension of $S_n$ by a submodule of $\scr{C}_{2^r}$ as $\Omega_r$ is non-trivial.
+The homomorphism $\gamma$ need not be surjective, but it still defines a non-trivial extension of $S_n$ by a submodule of $\scr{C}_{2^r}$ as $\Omega_r$ is a non-trivial extension.
 The non-triviality of the class $i_{r*}[\omega]$ follows by the commutativity of the following diagram